MarketSquare/robotframework-style-guide/guides/guide.md

 After the first argument to libraries all other arguments should either:

 - be separated with 4 spaces
-- be aligned in colums
+- be aligned in columns

 ##### Separated With 4 Spaces